skhabiri/skhabiri.github.io/_posts/2021-01-12-Sketch Classification With Neural Networks.md

 ```
 1.0
 ### Build the model
 We write a function to returns a compiled TensorFlow Keras Sequential Model suitable for classifying the QuickDraw-10 dataset.
-We leave `learning rate` and  `optimizer` as hyper paramters for later tuning.
+We leave `learning rate` and  `optimizer` as hyperparamters to tune later.
 ```
 from tensorflow.keras import Sequential from tensorflow.keras.layers import Dense